How to face multiple fraudulent transactions chargeback claim

 - If you caught the error after getting funding for the repetitive transactions and transferred the amount to the customer’s account, and still you faced the chargeback claim, give the amount transfer details to the bank to prove that merchant has processed back the faulty transactions.

 - If the condition is that the cardholder was available at the time of those multiple transactions the merchant must provide the following proofs:

 - Shipping invoice of delivery with item details

-- If the multiple transactions were tracked, and the merchant does not processed the amount to the card holder’s account, then merchant should accept the transactions dispute and give the disputed amount to the customer.
+- If the multiple transactions were tracked, and the merchant does not process the amount to the card holder’s account.
+The merchant should accept the transactions dispute and give the disputed amount to the customer.

-The prevention measure that can be taken for this type of error is to have a well designed payment processing system that should analysis and detect if any transaction is duplicated in the data inventory.
-The other prevention measure a merchant can perform is they should review that the batch of transactions that is being sent for processing and funding is unique, that is it was not been sent earlier.
+The prevention measure to take for this type of error is to have a well-designed payment processing system.
+This should analyze and detect if any transaction is duplicate in the data inventory.
+The other prevention measure a merchant can perform is they should review that the batch of transactions.
+All that is being sent for processing and funding is unique, that is it was not been sent earlier.

 Feel free to get in touch, we’ll be glad to hear from you!